 It also describes a key achievement and their interest in gaining knowledge of pediatric dentistry and further study.

-Including numbered achievements will capture the reader's attention and create a professional appearance.
+Including numbered achievements on your dentist resume will capture the reader's attention and create a professional appearance.

 Include a full work history of your previous dental positions, including dates and locations.
 List these in reverse chronological order.